muscbridge/PyDesigner/README.md

 | `dirs10000.csv` | csv file containing 10,000 static directions for AKC correction and WMTI parameter extraction |
 | `dwidirs.py` | handles loading of static directions into `np.array` |
 | `dwipi.py` | main tensor fitting script to handle IRWLLS, WLLS, parameter extraction and filtering |

+## Future Plans
+PyDesigner is still in early stages of development.
+Release of a stable build will allow us to explore extending the pipeline even further with the inclusion of (in no particular order of preference):

+1. Publishing PyDesigner on [PyPi](https://pypi.org/) and [Conda](https://docs.conda.io/en/latest/)
+2. Docker container with FSL, MRTRIX3 and Python dependencies for deployment on HPC clusters and cross-platform compute capabilites across Linux, Mac OS and Microsoft Windows
+3. [Fiber ball imaging (FBI) for microstructural parameters.
+See [Fiber ball imaging](https://www.ncbi.nlm.nih.gov/pubmed/26432187), and [modeling white matter microstructure with fiber ball imaging](https://www.ncbi.nlm.nih.gov/pubmed/29660512) for more information
+4. Deterministic and probabilistic tractography

 ## Questions and Issues